radshag/PhoneGap-Geofencing/README.md

 * This plugin provides a simple way to use iOS Region Monitoring in PhoneGap applications.
 * Simple JS interface is exposed to allow the adding and removing of regions to monitor.
+* Included ability to receive realtime region notifications when regions are entered and exited.

 ## WHAT IS GEOFENCING ##